ErikSierra/FalconContainment/Contain_Host/README.md

 ### Usage

-1. Insert your Crowdstrike API credentials into the YAML file in this format:
+1. Insert your Crowdstrike API credentials into the [config.yaml](./config.yaml) in this format:
   api:
     client_id: <your client ID>
     client_secret: <your client secret>